 What are Pros and Cons of a Kanban Board?

 Because they can help a team break down its projects into discrete tasks and then keep track of each stage of progress of those tasks, Kanban boards are a helpful way of allowing a team to organize its workflow, assign and track specific actions, and standardize communication.
-(Everyone will know what is mean, for example, when a card on a Kanban board is moved from “in review” to “complete.”)
+(Everyone will know what it means, for example, when a card on a Kanban board moves from “in review” to “complete.”)